Virginia v. West Virginia: Assessment

 There were precedents for such action as well.
 As one legal scholar has noted, Michigan was admitted to the union after irregular elections for three unauthorized constitutional conventions led to a request for statehood being eventually granted by Congress in 1837.
-Kansas despite undergoing a highly-irregular statehood process marked by violence, mass meetings masquerading as legislative assemblies, and allegations of vote fraud, but was also admitted to the union.
+Kansas, despite undergoing a highly irregular statehood process marked by violence, mass meetings masquerading as legislative assemblies, and allegations of vote fraud, was also admitted to the Union.
 One widely-cited legal analysis concluded that "the process of West Virginia statehood was hyper-legal."
 Indeed, denying the legality of the Reorganized government would create significant problems, two legal scholars have argued since it "follows, we submit, that 'Virginia' validly consented to the creation of West Virginia with its borders.
 Indeed, one can deny this conclusion only if one denies one of Lincoln's twin premises: the unlawfulness of secession; or the power of the national government, under the Guarantee Clause, to recognize alternative State governments created by loyal citizens in resistance to insurrectionary regimes that have taken over the usual governing machinery of their States."

 Although the US Supreme Court never ruled on the constitutionality of the state's creation, decisions such as those in Virginia v.
 West Virginia have led to a de facto recognition of the state that is now considered unassailable.
 West Virginia's first constitution explicitly agreed to pay a portion of Virginia's debt in helping build roads, canals, railroads, and other public improvements in the new state.
 However, the debts were never paid, and Virginia sued to recover them.
 In the case, Virginia v.
 West Virginia, 220 U.S. 1 (1911), Virginia admitted in its briefings the legality of the secession of West Virginia.
 A second constitutional question arises as to whether the Constitution permits states to be carved out of existing states, whether consent is given or not.
 Article IV, Section 3, Clause 1, of the US Constitution states:

 Should the phrase between the first and the second semicolons be read as absolutely barring the creation of a state within the jurisdiction of an existing state, or should it be read in conjunction with the following clause, which permits such creation with the consent of the existing state?
 If the former interpretation is adopted, not only West Virginia but also Kentucky, Maine, and possibly Vermont were also created unconstitutionally.